 Change bullet a) in P123L2 as follows:

-The AP or PCP shall monitor the channel for DMG Beacon frames during each Beacon SP over an interval of length at least aMinChannelTime to find an empty Beacon SP and measure the signal quality (RCPI and RSNI) of the received DMG Beacon frames based on the received cluster information of the S-AP.
+The AP or PCP shall monitor the channel for DMG Beacon frames during each Beacon SP over an interval of length at least aMinChannelTime to find an empty Beacon SP and measure the status of each Beacon SP and the signal quality (RCPI and RSNI) of the received DMG Beacon frames based on the received cluster information of the S-AP.
+The AP or PCP can determine the timing start point of each Beacon SP over a BI of the S-AP based on the Next BTI Offset field, the Reported BI Duration field and the Reported Clustering Control field.
+Thus, the AP or PCP can measure each Beacon SP over a BI of the S-AP based on the timing start point of each Beacon SP over a BI and obtain the status of each Beacon SP and signal quality over a BI.